The Red Balloon

 The Red Balloon (Le ballon rouge) is a 1956 French fantasy comedy-drama featurette written, produced, and directed by Albert Lamorisse.
 The thirty-four-minute short, which follows the adventures of a young boy who one day finds a sentient, mute, red balloon, was filmed in the Ménilmontant neighborhood of Paris.

 Lamorisse used his children as actors in the film.
 His son, Pascal, plays himself in the main role, and his daughter, Sabine, portrays a young girl.

 The film won numerous awards, including an Oscar for Lamorisse for writing the Best Original Screenplay in 1956 and the Palme d'Or for short films at the 1956 Cannes Film Festival.
 It also became popular with children and educators.
 It is the only short film to win the Oscar for Best Original Screenplay.

+Today, the film is still considered one of the best short films of all time.

 Plot

-The film follows Pascal (Pascal Lamorisse), a young boy who, on his way to school one morning, discovers a large helium-filled red balloon.
-As he plays with it, he realizes it has a mind and will of its own.
-It begins to follow him wherever he goes, never straying far from him, and at times floating outside his apartment window, as his mother will not allow it inside.
+The film follows Pascal (Pascal Lamorisse), a young boy who discovers a large, helium-filled red balloon on his way to school one morning.
+As he plays with it, he realizes it has a mind of its own.
+The balloon begins to follow him wherever he goes, never straying far, and sometimes floating outside his apartment window since his mother will not allow it inside.

-The balloon follows Pascal through the streets of Paris, and they draw a lot of attention and envy from other children as they wander the streets.
-At one point the balloon enters his classroom, causing an uproar from his classmates.
-That alerts the principal, who locks Pascal up inside his office.
-Later, after being set free, Pascal and the balloon encounter a young girl (Sabine Lamorisse) with a blue balloon that also seems to have a mind and will of its own, just like his.
+As Pascal and the balloon wander through the streets of Paris, they draw a lot of attention and envy from other children.
+At one point, the balloon enters his classroom, causing an uproar among his classmates.
+This alerts the principal, who locks Pascal in his office.
+Later, after being set free, Pascal and the balloon encounter a young girl (Sabine Lamorisse) with a blue balloon that also seems to have a mind of its own, just like his.

-One Sunday, the balloon is told to stay home while Pascal and his mother go to church.
-However, it follows them through the open window and into the church, and they are led out by a scolding beadle.
+One Sunday, Pascal is told to leave the balloon at home while he and his mother go to church.
+However, the balloon follows them through an open window and into the church, where a scolding beadle leads them out.

-As Pascal and the balloon wander around the neighborhood, a gang of older boys, who are envious of the balloon, steal it while he is inside a bakery, however, he manages to retrieve it.
-Following a chase through narrow alleys, the boys finally catch up to them.
-They hold Pascal back as they bring the balloon down with sling shots and stones before one of them destroys it by stomping on it.
+As Pascal and the balloon continue to explore the neighborhood, a gang of older boys, envious of the balloon, steal it while Pascal is inside a bakery.
+He manages to retrieve it, but the boys eventually catch up to them after a chase through narrow alleys.
+They hold Pascal back as they bring the balloon down with slingshots and stones, and one of them finally destroys it by stomping on it.

-The film ends as all the other balloons in Paris come to Pascal's aid and take him on a cluster balloon ride over the city.
+The film ends with all the other balloons in Paris coming to Pascal's aid, lifting him up, and taking him on a cluster balloon ride over the city.